katal24/Talaga_praca_in-/README.md

 * ``PairwiseComparisons(String pathToSource, boolean keepOpenConnection)`` - set path to pairwiseComparisons.R and connection mode

 ### Additional information to help you use the library:
-1. Library can work in continous mode (one permanent connection) or disposable mode (one connection for every function call).
+1. Library can work in continous mode (one permanent connection) or disposable mode (one connection for every method call).
 Contionus mode works faster with greater number of function calls, but you be should close connection when it will no longer be used.
+You could remove PairwiseComparisons object or call ``close()`` method.

-2. Default constructor switch continous mode.
+2. Default constructor uses continous mode.
 In order to change mode, you should call constructor with parameter false: ``new PairwiseComparisons(false)`` or ``new PairwiseComparisons(pathToRfile, false)`` .

-3. Function ``seetKeepOpenConnection(boolean)`` is also used for determining the mode library.
+3. Function ``setKeepOpenConnection(boolean)`` is also used for determining the mode of the library.
 It can be called many times during the runtime.

-4. Functions _open_ and _close_ allow open/close connection manually.
+4. Functions _open_ and _close_ allow to open/close connection manually.